Voiced by: Kevin Conroy

-- Amnesiac Liar: "The Forgotten", one of the early, unusual episodes, had this happen to an undercover Bruce Wayne disguised as a homeless guy.
-He gets kidnapped by a greasy, overfed slavedriver who runs a mining operation, while Alfred is trying to find him.
-Very poignant episode, as Bruce gradually uncovers his memories and retakes his levels in badass.
+- Amnesiac Liar: "The Forgotten", which is one of the early and unusual episodes, had this happen to him while he was disguised as a homeless guy.
+He gets kidnapped by a greasy, overfed slavedriver who runs a mining operation while Alfred is trying to find him.
+This is a very poignant episode, as Bruce gradually uncovers his memories and retakes his levels in badass.

-- Amnesia Danger: In "The Forgotten", Bruce forgets that he's Batman, and is held at a slave camp.
+- Amnesia Danger: In "The Forgotten", Bruce forgets that he's Batman and he is held at a slave camp.

-- In a subversion of his role in most other mediums, Batman is probably the least anti-heroic member of the Justice League aside from the Flash.
-Justice Lord Batman was the only member of the the parallel League to see how corrupt his world had become, and normal Batman called Superman out on his ethically questionable handling of Doomsday.
+- In a subversion of his role in the comics and most adaptations, this Batman is probably the least anti-heroic member of the Justice League aside from the Flash.
+The Justice Lord Batman was the only member of the the parallel League to see how corrupt his world had become and normal Batman called Superman out on his ethically questionable handling of Doomsday.

-- Batman can also lean towards a Pragmatic Hero on occasion such as when he interrogated a thug in front of his wife and young son.
-The tendencies for Batman to become Good Is Not Nice, including the interrogation incident previously mentioned, is at least partially what made Dick Grayson give up being Robin and become Nightwing, as detailed in "Old Wounds".
+- This Batman can also lean towards a Pragmatic Hero on occasion, such as when he interrogated a thug in front of his wife and young son.
+The tendencies for Batman to become Good Is Not Nice, including the interrogation incident previously mentioned, are at least partially what made Dick Grayson give up being Robin and become Nightwing, as detailed in "Old Wounds".

-- In a subversion of his role in most other mediums, Batman is probably the least anti-heroic member of the Justice League aside from the Flash.
-Justice Lord Batman was the only member of the the parallel League to see how corrupt his world had become, and normal Batman called Superman out on his ethically questionable handling of Doomsday.
+- In a subversion of his role in the comics and most adaptations, this Batman is probably the least anti-heroic member of the Justice League aside from the Flash.
+The Justice Lord Batman was the only member of the the parallel League to see how corrupt his world had become and normal Batman called Superman out on his ethically questionable handling of Doomsday.

-- Arch-Enemy: Several, but The Joker stands out among all of them.Terry Mc Ginnis: It's funny.
+- Arch-Enemy: He has several enemies, but The Joker stands out among all of them.Terry Mc Ginnis: It's funny.
 I know about all your other major enemies, but you never mention him.
 He was the biggest, wasn't he?Bruce: It wasn't a popularity contest.
 He was a psychopath.
 A monster.

-- Bruce Wayne's appearance was also redesigned from how he looked in Batman: TAS; his hair was brushed back to highlight his face, with blue eyes instead of black, and his regular business suit was changed from brown (or occasionally blue) to black.
+- His appearance as Bruce Wayne was also redesigned from how he looked in Batman: TAS; his hair was brushed back to highlight his face, with blue eyes instead of black, and his regular business suit was changed from brown (or occasionally blue) to black.

 - In Batman: Mystery of the Batwoman, highlights were added to the revamped costume and the belt was re-designed.

-- Ascended Fanboy: In "Beware The Grey Ghost" - he even keeps Grey Ghost merchandise in the Batcave and explains that he actually based its design on the Grey Ghost's lair.
+- Ascended Fanboy: He is revealed to be one of the Grey Ghost in the episode "Beware The Grey Ghost".
+He even keeps Grey Ghost merchandise in the Batcave and explains that he actually based its design on the Grey Ghost's lair.

-- Back-to-Back Badasses: With Lex Luthor, being forced in an Enemy Mine situation against Darkseid in JLU's "Destroyer".Lex Luthor: Problem?Batman: I'm out.Lex Luthor: (offering Batman a gun) Take my extra.Batman: Not my style.Lex Luthor: Suit yourself — I'm planning to live through this.
+- Back-to-Back Badasses: He was in this with Lex Luthor when they were forced in an Enemy Mine situation against Darkseid in JLU 's "Destroyer".Lex Luthor: Problem?Batman: I'm out.Lex Luthor: (offering Batman a gun) Take my extra.Batman: Not my style.Lex Luthor: Suit yourself.
+I'm planning to live through this.